 Special arrangements apply to proposals for permanently closing rail services which are provided by Transport for London (TfL) (or any of its subsidiaries), or which operate entirely within Greater London and have been specially designated for this purpose by the Secretary of State.

 Broadly speaking, the London closure procedure applies to the Underground, Docklands Light Railway and London Overground.
-Other National Rail services running wholly within Greater London may be brought within it, but none had been so designated as at November 2011.
 Special arrangements apply to Tramlink.

 In the case of these services, there is no requirement to carry out an economic appraisal of the closure proposal although, in practice, this is likely always to be done.
 The operator of the service, which may consist of a line and/or station(s), must notify London TravelWatch and publish particulars of the proposal (and of any alternative services available to those affected) in at least two national and one local newspaper(s) at least six weeks before the closure is due to come into effect.
 It must also provide details to the operator(s) of any station(s) affected, and they must arrange for these to be displayed at the stations concerned.